 Environmentalists have long raised concerns that the Great Lakes are vulnerable to a massive oil spill that could choke hundreds of miles of shoreline and endanger protected fish and wildlife.
 But U.S. District Judge Mark Goldsmith on Tuesday rejected the National Wildlife Federation’s claims under the Clean Water Act.

-National Wildlife Federation regional executive director Mike Shriberg that his group was considering its options but did not indicate if it will appeal.
+National Wildlife Federation regional executive director Mike Shriberg said his group was considering its options but did not indicate if it will appeal.

 “This decision leaves communities across the country no safer today from risky oil pipelines.
 While we assess our next step, one thing is clear: We are going to continue to stand up for our iconic rivers, lakes and streams — as well as communities, fish and wildlife, and economy,” Shriberg said in a statement.